-LgHisto is an application of BISTs to log-spaced histograms that gives efficient, dynamic quantiles. log-spacing gives high dynamic range with low cost while Fenwick/BIST supports dynamic membership w/operation-balanced perf.
+LgHisto is an application of BISTs to histograms of logs giving efficient, dynamic quantiles.
+Logs give high dynamic range at low cost while Fenwick/BIST supports dynamic membership w/operation-balanced perf.

-The way Fenwick BISTs work, the generic parameter C must be a wide enough integer type to hold both elemental bin counts AND grand totals. uint32 is likely enough for many applications, though some might sneak by with uint16 and a few might need uint64.
+The way Fenwick BISTs work, the generic parameter C must be a wide enough int type to hold both elemental bin counts AND cumulatives. uint32 is likely enough for many applications, though some might sneak by with uint16 and a few might need uint64.
 This scales bin size/space cost.

 Procs